What is Homestead Exemption?

 Regular filing is January 2nd - March 3rd.

-How do I file?Our office mails all new homeowners a packet approximately 6-8 weeks after their deed is recorded in the county records.
-This packet includes instructions on how to apply online, by mail or in person.
-You may also contact one of our customer service specialists at (407) 836-5044 to have a packet mailed to you or you may download the application and mail to our office.
+How do I file?Our office mails all new homeowners an exemption packet approximately 6-8 weeks after their deed is recorded in the county records.
+This packet includes instructions on how to apply online, by mail or in person for homestead.
+You may also contact one of our customer service specialists at (407) 836-5044 to have a packet mailed to you or you may download the application on our website and mail to our office.
 Please read all instructions carefully before submitting the application.

-Online - Simply log on with your User Login and Password
+Online - Simply log-on with your User ID and Password

-By mail - Be sure to fill out the application COMPLETELY, sign and enclose copies of the required documentation and mail to our Exemption Department.
+By mail - Be sure to fill out the application COMPLETELY, sign and enclose copies of the required documentation and mail to our Exemption Department at:

-In person - Bring copies of all required documentation to our office and we will fill the application out for you.
+In person - Bring copies of all required documentation to our office at the above address, and we will fill the application out for you.